 Are you one of those mega motivated people who geek out on resolutions?
-Or maybe you're more of the cynical, I-don't-want-to-disappoint-myself types who opts out.
+Or maybe you're more of the skeptical, I-don't-want-to-disappoint-myself types who opts out—or maybe you like goals but aren’t into New Year’s resolutions because the date feels arbitrary.
 Either way, today I want to challenge you with ten ways you can start the year off with a BANG!
-If you could really do something about it, would you want 2015 to look different than 2014?
+If you could really do something about it, would you want this year to look different than last year?
 I have good news for you.
 YOU CAN!

-You have 50 weeks left of 2015.
+You have 50 weeks left of this year.
 What will you do with them?

 1. Establish a Brain Trust.
 The truth is--you probably already have one.
 A Brain Trust is that go to personal board of directors who you seek out for advice when you're making big decisions, whose opinions you weigh heavier than all the rest.
 Feel like your Brain Trust is a little too small?
 Seek out building relationships with people who you highly respect and value.
 You can also read all about the original Brain Trust in Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration.